 At least five plant Species of Conservation Concern (SoCC) were recorded on site, with distribution as per Table 1.
 All have substantial and viable populations on the greater property, but their distribution and abundance varies from footprint to footprint.
 There is a moderate likelihood of one or two other SoCC being present on the various footprints.
 Rare local endemic species such as Cliffortia anthospermoides (Endangered) do not appear to be present on site, and were actively searched for.
 Erica irregularis (Endangered) does not occur south of Gansbaai, although it is common at Grootbos.
 Dasispermum grandicarpum is an inconspicuous, low herb that grows annually from a rootstock (especially now, early in the season), and was until recently known only from Grootbos NR, but has now been recorded from Stanford to Gansbaai (pers. obs.).
 The species is Redlisted as Data Deficient, but it was not seen in the study areas.
+Redlisted species listed by Helme (2008) as being on site that are no longer classified as threatened include Satyrium carneum and Tetraria brachyphylla.
+Bot these species have been downlisted to Least Concern.

+Species Redlist Found where: Alt 2 Found where: Alt 1

+Status

+Athanasia VU PV, Phase 2, Dam PV, Dam

+quinquedentata ssp.

+rigens

-Species Redlist Status Found where Athanasia quinquedentata ssp. rigens VU PV, Phase 2, Dam Cynanchum zeyheri VU PV, Phase 2, Dam Muraltia pappeana Near Threatened PV, Phase 1, Phase 2, Dam Agathosma geniculata Near Threatened PV, Phase 2, Dam Lampranthus fergusoniae VU PV, Phase 2, Dam
+Cynanchum zeyheri VU PV, Phase 2, Dam PV, Dam

+Muraltia pappeana Near PV, Phase 1, Phase 2, Dam PV, Phase 1, Dam

+Threatened

+Agathosma Near PV, Phase 2, Dam PV, Dam

+geniculata Threatened

+Lampranthus VU PV, Phase 2, Dam PV, Dam

+fergusoniae